LaGrange College: Servant Scholars Program

-Begun in fall 2012, the Servant Scholars Program is exclusively for juniors and seniors who have demonstrated high academic achievement, engagement and leadership on campus.
-Living and serving locally, these students partner in building a stronger and healthier community.
+Begun in the fall of 2012, the Servant Scholars Program is exclusively for juniors and seniors who have demonstrated high academic achievement, engagement, and leadership on campus.

 The program is housed in the newly renovated Broad Street Apartments, a local landmark built in 1936 and located halfway between the campus and downtown LaGrange.
 Among the only apartments in the city at the time, they filled a vital housing gap and provided a first home for many families.

 After falling into disrepair, the apartments were purchased by Callaway Foundation, Inc., in December 2009.
 The foundation funded their renovation, and the work was completed by Batson-Cook Co. of West Point.
-The property was turned over to the college in spring 2012.
+The property was turned over to the college in the spring of 2012.

 Evening classes

 Students enrolled in Business Administration or Human Development programs normally attend classes on Monday through Thursday evenings.
-Students may enroll in September, January or March.
+Students may enroll in September, January, or March.
 Students in the above programs also may earn a minor in Sociology, Psychology or Human Resource Management.

 Transfer students with 60 hours of acceptable credit are eligible to apply for enrollment in the Degree Completion Programs in Public Health or Health and Human Services.
 Classes in the 23-month cohort programs are scheduled one night per week.